-We have a shelf registration statement on Form S-3 (File No. 333-260012), which was declared effective by the SEC on April 28, 2022.
-The shelf registration statement consists of (i) a base prospectus pursuant to which we may offer and sell, from time to time, up to \$200 million of shares of our common stock, shares of our preferred stock, various series of debt securities and warrants to purchase any of such securities in one or more registered offerings, and (ii) a prospectus supplement pursuant to which we may offer and sell, from time to time, up to \$150 million of shares of common stock in "at-the-market" offerings.
-During the three and six months ended June 30, 2024, the Company did not sell any shares of its common stock under the ATM Program.
-As of June 30, 2024, we have approximately \$113.8 million remaining in gross proceeds available for future issuances of common stock under the ATM Program.
-There has been no material change in the planned use of proceeds as described in the shelf registration statement.
+On October 4, 2021, we filed a shelf registration statement on Form S-3, as amended (File No. 333-260012), or the Prior Shelf Registration Statement, which was subsequently declared effective by the SEC on April 28, 2022.
+The Prior Shelf Registration Statement consisted of (i) a base prospectus pursuant to which we may offer and sell, from time to time, up to \$200 million of shares of our common stock, shares of our preferred stock, various series of debt securities and warrants to purchase any of such securities in one or more registered offerings, and (ii) a prospectus supplement pursuant to which we may offer and sell, from time to time, up to \$150 million of shares of common stock in "at-the-market" offerings.
+The Prior Shelf Registration Statement expired on October 4, 2024 and no shares of our common stock were able to be sold pursuant to the ATM Program following such date.
+We expect to file a new shelf registration statement on Form S-3 in order to, among other things, issue and sell common stock pursuant to the ATM Program.
+During the three and nine months ended September 30, 2024, the Company did not sell any shares of its common stock under the ATM Program.
+As of September 30, 2024, we have approximately \$113.8 million remaining in gross proceeds available for future issuances of common stock under the ATM Program.
+There has been no material change in the planned use of proceeds as described in the Prior Shelf Registration Statement.
 None of the offering expenses were paid or payable, directly, or indirectly, to our directors, officers, or persons owning 10% or more of any class of equity securities or to our affiliates.